yohannbalawender/qoin/README.md

 ### Server

-An example of configuration file is provided under `etc` directory.
+An example of configuration file is provided under `src/etc` directory, `server.conf.example`.

 All fields are required, and a secret key must be generated.
 You can use openssl library to generate it.